Keerti-Gautam/learning/Branches/BranchCommands.md

 Merge conflicts, if unresolved, is listed as unmerged after checking the status though `git status`

-In case of no conflicts, git does a three way merging and creates a new snapshot that results from this three way merge and automatically creates a new commit that points to it.
+*In case of no conflicts*

+Git does a three way merging and creates a new snapshot that results from this three way merge and automatically creates a new commit that points to it.
 This commit now has more than one parent.

 [_Source_](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging)